Patients Age: 81

 Reason for Stay: Cardiac Rehabilitation

-How did this patient hear about Jupiter Gardens?
+How did this patient hear about Jupiter Rehabilitation and Healthcare Center?
 Physician comes to this facility, close to home and father-in-law stayed here in 1987 for long term care.

 Details of Experience: